hyfung/Projects_2025/AI/README.md

 > An AI model is a graph which transform input into an output

 > Training a model means tuning the parameter in each neuron to match input to expected output

+## Scenario

+### Model Deployment

+There are numerous way to serve a model

+- Serverless
+  - AWS Lambda
+- On-premise
+  - Flask
+  - FastAPI
+- Integrated
+  - Embed in application
+  - Code to update